somesh-ghaturle/Internshla-assessment-tests/README.md

-This Reposotary consist of all the assessment test i have given on Internshla
+This Reposotary consist of all the assessment test i have given on Internshala